SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 *. init_vars*

 This will activate the UKBB Conda environment.
 We can then run the pipeline.
-Once NIFTIs are available, the pipeline can be called using `bb_pipeline.py` (in the bb_pipeline_tools folder, but should be added to PATH by init_vars).
+Once NIFTIs are available, the pipeline can be called using `bb_pipeline.py` (in the bb_pipeline_tools folder, but should be added to PATH by sourcing init_vars).
 So:

 GDC (gradient non linearity corrections) should be turned on for SIEMNS scanners.
 (The scanner coeff files should be copied into bb_data).
-For non Siemens scanners we have trusted the GDC perfomred by the scanner  and can turn this off.
+For non Siemens scanners we have trusted the GDC performed by the scanner and can turn this off.

 *bb_pipeline.py subjectFolder*